khouloudS/Incident_Management/README.md

 ## High level overview

-This deliverable consists of the creation of Resful API using API Platform.
+This deliverable consists of the creation of simple Resful API using PHP.

 ## The HTTP requests supported are